anmolmainali/Anmolmainali-risc-v-report/Task 5.md

 # Working & Applications:

    * WORKING:
-* The IR sensor is strategically placed in a location where it can detect the movement of individuals within its sensing range.
+* The PIR sensor is strategically placed in a location where it can detect the movement of individuals within its sensing range.
-* The IR sensor continuously monitors its surroundings for any changes in infrared radiation caused by the movement of individuals.
+* The PIR sensor continuously monitors its surroundings for any changes in infrared radiation caused by the movement of individuals.
 * When someone enters the detection range of the IR sensor, it detects the change in radiation and triggers an output signal.
 * When the IR sensor detects motion, it sends a signal to the microcontroller which then activates the LED lighting system.
 The LED lights up, providing illumination and the led will blink 3 or more times (depending upon the user how many blinks he wants to give)in the area where motion is detected which gives indication of motion detected.